CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 You can explore this step [here](/developers/carto-vl/examples/maps/guides/build-custom-charts/step-4.html)

 **Note:**
-Right now, `top` is the **only expression** available for use with histograms.
+At this time, `top` is the **only expression** available for use with histograms.

 #### Assign bar colors with `getJoinedValues`

 In all of the examples above, you will notice that the bar colors are a solid default color defined in the default chart properties.

-But what if you want to create a bar chart, and assign colors to each bar that correspond with the associated features on the map?
+What if you want to create a bar chart, and assign colors to each bar that correspond with the associated features on the map?

-You can do this with a `ramp` expression, the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method, and the [`getJoinedValues()`](/developers/carto-vl/reference/#expressionsviewporthistogramgetjoinedvalues) method which is part of both the `viewportHistogram` and `sampleHistogram` expressions.
+You can do this with a `ramp` expression, the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method, and the [`getJoinedValues()`](/developers/carto-vl/reference/#expressionsviewporthistogramgetjoinedvalues) method which is part of `viewportHistogram` and `sampleHistogram`.

-The `ramp` expression (`@v_color`) is used to color map features and by the `getLegendData()` method to color chart bars:
+The `ramp` expression (`@v_color`) is used to in two ways: to color the features on the map and to color the chart bars with the same colors using the `getLegendData()` method:

 ```js
 const viz = new carto.Viz(`